survivejs/webpack-book/manuscript/loading/02_images.md

 );
 ```

-The benefit of using the [URL interface](https://developer.mozilla.org/en-US/docs/Web/API/URL) is that it lets the code work without using a bundler.
+The [URL interface](https://developer.mozilla.org/en-US/docs/Web/API/URL) is standard and technically it would work even without a bundler assuming the image was in the correct location.
+If webpack is used, it will let you process the image.

 It's also possible to set up dynamic imports as discussed in the _Code Splitting_ chapter.
 Here's a small example: